zaimeali/ngCovid/README.md

 1) Sidebar: https://www.youtube.com/watch?v=5uC5vdjifE4
 2) Promises for loading
-3) Country in a Sidebar
+3) Animation in a contribute button
 4) Content in a main
 5) For Animation: https://loading.io/css/